Davide-F5-Marincione/per-sample-amnesiac-unlearning/README.md

-This is the repository for Per-Sample Amnesiac Unlearning, a variation of Amnesiac Unlearning (https://github.com/lmgraves/AmnesiacML) and the project for my Deep Learning exam!
+This is the repository for Per-Sample Amnesiac Unlearning, a variation of Amnesiac Unlearning (https://github.com/lmgraves/AmnesiacML) and the project for my DLAI2024 exam!